The CourseVector Difference

 How does it work?

-In order use a secure online form, your website must be accessed through SSL/HTTPS.
-Then, we create the form and send you information about how to retrieve the data collected.
+In order to use a secure online form, your website must be accessed through SSL/HTTPS.
+CourseVector then creates the form and send you information about how to retrieve the data collected.
+When someone fills in a secure online form on your site, you will be notified.
+In order to access the information, you must log into the system.
 It’s that simple.
 Each form is $24 per year to host.
 Form creation and maintenance are extra.

 *Although many of the above security measures are applied to all of our hosting packages, only the Managed Hosting & Dedicated Cloud Based Hosting has all features and monitors enabled.